kera-cudmore/BookWorm/README.md

 [Shields.io](https://shields.io/) To add badges to the README.

+[Postman](https://web.postman.co/) To test the API request parameters for Google Books API.

 ### Google Books API

 I have used the Google Books API to allow users of the site to search for books.
-As I was only searching for books I was able to utilise the Google Books API key instead of using OAuth.

 I made use of the Google Books API [documentation](https://developers.google.com/books) to learn how to fetch data from the API.
 The documentation also allowed me to amend my request to only fetch the fields I plan to use on my site.
 This reduces the amount of data returned to me and will speed up server processing.

+As I am only using the API to search for books, and won't be accessing google books shelves or user login data I have chosen to use an API key for access rather than OAuth.
+My requests to the API contain my API key, the search term the user has created and the fields that I would like to be returned.
+I have chosen to only receive the books title, authors, description and thumbnail of the book.

 - - -